 Pago Pago, AS 96799

-Having 90 churches, 21 preaching points, 56 pastors, and 10,000 adherents, Senegal Assemblies of God has an executive committee and numerous ministry departments.
+Having 90 churches, 21 preaching points, 56 pastors, and 10,000 adherents, The Assemblies of God in Senegal has an executive committee and numerous ministry departments.
 These departments include ministry to youth, women, and children, with more than 17,000 children in Bible clubs and Sunday schools.
 Evangelism and Bible training are a priority, with West Africa Advanced School of Theology (WAAST) providing advanced training for pastors and lay leaders.
 Institut Biblique et Théologique du Senegal (IBTS) is Senegal’s Bible College.
 Senegal Assemblies of God has nine private Christian elementary schools and one secondary school, including a school for the deaf.

 Pastor Waly Sarr has served as president of Senegal Assemblies of God since July 17, 2015.

 Rev. Waly Sarr